 - Part B: This includes outpatient/medical coverage.
 For example, medical equipment, lab tests, ambulance services, mental health care and preventative services.

 Original Medicare (Parts A and B) doesn’t include coverage for prescription drugs.
 If you need or want coverage for prescription medications, you will need to enroll in an additional Medicare Prescription Drug plan.
-Additionally, if you are enrolled in Original Medicare, you will pay premiums and deductibles out of pocket.
-After meeting your deductible, you will be responsible for the remaining 20 percent that Medicare doesn’t cover.
+Additionally, if you are enrolled in Original Medicare, you will pay a Part B premium and deductibles for both Parts A & B out of pocket.
+After meeting your Part B deductible, you will be responsible for the remaining 20 percent of Part B services that Medicare doesn’t cover.
 Expenses for specialized services and physicians can add up quickly, which is why many people choose to look toward Medicare Advantage.

 Additional benefits through Medicare Advantage